Citra Sasmita, Temple of Amygdala (2025). Photo: Helle Navratil

-Welcome to a guided tour of Citra Sasmita's exhibition Who Stole The Sky, where curator Heather Jones provides an in-depth look at key concepts in the exhibition.
+Welcome to a guided tour of Citra Sasmita's exhibition Who Stole the Sky, where curator Heather Jones provides an in-depth look at key concepts in the exhibition.
 The audience will gain a special insight into the themes behind the works, the artist's process, and the installation of the artworks in the galleries.
 After the tour, everyone is welcome to sit in our foyer and enjoy our pop-up café.

 In this exhibition, Sasmita presents painting, textile works and sculpture.
 She confronts the postcolonial legacy of Bali, re-authoring her own history and artistic tradition from a matriarchal perspective.
 Visitors are invited into a multisensory experience, where nature and mythology take centre stage as an integral part of who we are as humans.